gitandre/INF3720-HCI-2/Chapter 1/README.md

   - **User groups** 👥
 - 🎯 Identifying and specifying relevant **usability and user experience goals** can help lead to the design of good interactive products.
 - 📝 **Design principles**, such as **feedback** 🔔 and **simplicity** ✨, are useful heuristics for informing, analyzing, and evaluating aspects of an interactive product.

+---
+**Glossary for Chapter 1: Interaction Design**

+1. **Interaction Design (IxD)**
+   Designing interactive products to support effective, pleasurable, and seamless communication and interaction in everyday life.
+Emphasizes user-centered approaches to improve usability and user experience.

+2. **Good Design**
+   A product that is easy to learn, effective to use, and enjoyable.
+It reflects user needs and follows principles of usability, resulting in a positive user experience.

+3. **Poor Design**
+   A product that fails to consider user needs, often resulting in frustration, confusion, or difficulty during use.
+Typically lacks adherence to good interaction design principles.

+4. **People-Centered Design**
+   An approach that focuses on understanding and augmenting the experiences of individuals and groups.
+Considers not only the needs of individual users but also broader societal contexts.

+5. **Accessibility**
+   Ensuring an interactive product can be used by as many people as possible, including those with disabilities.
+It aims to remove barriers that might prevent interaction for those with impairments.

+6. **Inclusiveness**
+   Being fair, open, and accommodating to a wide range of people, regardless of disability, age, or education.
+Inclusive design strives to make products accessible to everyone.

+7. **Usability Goals**
+   Objectives that define how effective, efficient, and satisfying a product is to use.
+Includes criteria like effectiveness, efficiency, safety, utility, learnability, memorability, and satisfaction.

+8. **User Experience (UX) Goals**
+   Goals that focus on how a product feels to a user, covering a range of emotions and subjective experiences.
+It includes aspects like fun, excitement, engagement, and emotional fulfillment.

+9. **Visibility**
+   A design principle referring to how clearly an interface shows users what to do next.
+Effective visibility allows users to easily understand what actions are possible.

+10. **Feedback**
+    Providing users with information about what action has been done and what has been accomplished, allowing them to understand the current state and what to do next.

+11. **Constraints**
+    Design elements that limit the way users interact with a product, guiding them towards correct actions and preventing mistakes.

+12. **Consistency**
+    Ensuring that similar actions are carried out in similar ways across an interface, making the product easier to learn and use.

+13. **Affordance**
+    Attributes of an object that make it clear how it can be used.
+In interaction design, it refers to designing elements that naturally indicate their use, such as buttons that look "clickable."

+14. **Human-Computer Interaction (HCI)**
+    A discipline focused on the design and use of computer technology, especially regarding how users interact with computers and other digital systems.

+15. **Prototyping**
+    Creating a simplified version of a product to explore ideas and gather feedback.
+It helps in evaluating design feasibility and ensuring stakeholders understand the design.

+16. **A/B Testing**
+    A method for comparing two versions of a design by deploying them to users and measuring performance.
+Often used to decide between alternative designs based on real-world data.

+17. **Dark Patterns**
+    Deceptive design elements that trick users into taking actions they might not want to.
+Often used for financial gain, these undermine trust and provide a negative user experience.

+18. **Customer Experience (CX)**
+    Refers to all interactions a person has with a company, including their overall satisfaction and likelihood of recommending the product or service to others.
+UX is a part of CX, but CX also covers broader aspects.

+19. **Microinteractions**
+    Small, focused design elements that add to the overall user experience, such as the feedback from a button press or the way notifications appear.
+They can greatly influence satisfaction.

+20. **User-Centered Design**
+    An approach that focuses on the needs, wants, and limitations of end-users at every stage of the design process.
+It's similar to people-centered design but often refers specifically to individual product usage.

+21. **Flow**
+    A state of optimal experience where the user is fully engaged and immersed in an activity, often characterized by a feeling of energized focus and enjoyment.